 “I began to see the reason behind FFA, and the unity FFA and agriculture has in every corner of our nation,” Earley said.

-Now that the National FFA Central Region Vice President has a few National Conventions under her belt, we asked Earley to share her advice for first timers as well as the more seasoned FFA members attending the 2017 National FFA Convention in Indianapolis later this month.
+Now that this past National FFA Central Region Vice President has a few National Conventions under her belt, we asked Earley to share her advice for first timers as well as the more seasoned FFA members attending the upcoming National FFA Convention in Indianapolis later this month.

 For the first timer attending the convention, what would be some tips you would have?

 Earley: Be curious!
 Make a new friend from another state or another part of your state, even if it is just one.
 Talk to people working at the booths in the expo.
 Listen at session and pick out two things you want to try out when you get back to your community.